SubwayTakes: History

-SubwayTakes doubled the number of episodes that they produced from two to four in early 2024.
+In early 2024, SubwayTakes doubled the number of episodes that they produced per week from two to four.

-In August 2024, SubwayTakes was invited to interview Kamala Harris and Tim Walz.
+In August 2024, SubwayTakes was invited to interview presidential candidate Kamala Harris and her running mate Tim Walz.
 During Rahma's interview of Harris, Harris surprised Rahma when she diverted from the pre-approved take against removing shoes on airplanes to a "Bacon is a spice" take.
 Rahma, who is Muslim and cannot eat pork due to his religious beliefs, asked if she could do the pre-approved take.
 But, after being advised by a staffer, Harris moved to a pro-anchovies-on-pizza take.
 Rahma later expressed apprehension of both takes.
-After Walz's interview was published, Harris's campaign apologized for the bacon take and offered to do a reshoot, which Rahma denied.
+After Walz's interview was published, Harris's campaign apologized for the bacon take and offered to do a reshoot, which Rahma declined.

 SubwayTakes partnered with Talkhouse Network to release a long-form version of SubwayTakes in February 2025.
 The podcast was named SubwayTakes Uncut.

+In an April 2026 SubwayTakes Uncut episode with Julian Casablancas, lead singer of the Strokes and the Voidz, Casablancas criticized "American Zionists" for benefiting from "white privilege" and then "talk[ing] like they are Black people during slavery," to which Rahma said he agreed while denouncing the slaughter of Palestinians in the Gaza war.
+In his column "Antisemitism Decoded" in the Jewish-American news outlet The Forward, writer Arno Rosenfeld focused on this incident as the primary window for what he described as contemporary "antisemitism".
+Casablancas also compared the October 7 attacks on Israel to Native American uprisings and revolts during slavery as a response to theoretical counter.